terrestris/geoserver-introduction-ws/src/en/data/vector/README.md

 **Task:**

-1. Add a new data store, which can be used to publish an already existing WFS cascaded via GeoServer.
+1. Add a new store, which can be used to publish an already existing WFS cascaded via GeoServer.
 Use for example the following service: https://www.wfs.nrw.de/geobasis/wfs_nw_dvg?SERVICE=WFS&VERSION=2.0.0&REQUEST=GetCapabilities

 2. Publish a service of your choice via GeoServer!